 - Scoring board *optional

-Print the Easter Basket on sturdy white paper.
-I use 110lb white paper for all of my treat boxes because it is much sturdier than regular printer paper.
+Print the Easter Basket on sturdy white cardstock.
+I use 110lb white paper for all of my treat boxes, but anything around 80lbs will work well.

-Once the Easter baskets are printed it’s time to color!!
-I used colored pencils for the two I colored in and my kids used a combination of colored pencil, crayon and marker :)
+Once the Easter baskets are printed, it’s time to color!!
+I used colored pencils for the two I colored and my kids used a combination of colored pencil, crayon and marker :)

-After the treat boxes are colored in, it’s time to cut them out and assemble them!
-Start by cutting out the treat box and the handle.
-Once it is cut out, you can score along the score lines using a scoreboard and stylus, or fold by hand and really press down the creases.
+After the treat boxes are colored in, it’s time to cut them out and assemble them.
+Start by cutting out the treat box and handle.
+Once cut out, score along the score lines using a scoreboard and stylus, or fold by hand and really press down the folds.

-Place Scor-Tape along the tabs or use a tape runner or glue stick.
-If you’re making these with kids, you can have them help you put glue along the tabs with a glue stick.
+Place double-sided tape along the tabs or use a tape runner or glue stick.
+If you’re making these with kids, you can have them help by using a glue stick on the tabs.

-My favorite part is how the corners all match up :) I drew this as one long basket so it was fun to see it come together as something 3D.
+My favorite part is how the drawing matches up at the corners.
+I drew this as one long basket so it was fun to see it come together as something 3D.

 Here’s a quick look at what it looked like when I originally drew it – in one long line!

 The treat box is finished!
 If you make this craft, I would love to see a picture!
 Everyone’s will look different so it would be fun to see!
 Share on Instagram or Facebook and tag @Craftingcheerfully or use the hashtag #craftingcheerfully

-Also, if you loved this Color-Your-Own Easter Basket, be sure to check out my Color-Your-Own Gingerbread House and save the idea for next December! :)
+Also, if you loved this Color-Your-Own Easter Basket, be sure to check out my other Color-Your-Own crafts!